Europe's big telecoms roar back to health, worrying rivals

 Thus for the first time in eight years these incumbents gained broadband market share between January and July 2014, according to EU Commission figures, beating alternative players by emphasizing higher speeds.

-Consequently the once yawning valuation gap between U.S. and European telecoms has reversed, with the European sector now trading at 19.3 times forward price to earnings compared with 14 times for U.S. peers such as AT&T (T.N) and Verizon (VZ.N). (link.reuters.com/fym63v)
+Consequently the once yawning valuation gap between U.S. and European telecoms has reversed, with the European sector now trading at 19.3 times forward price to earnings compared with 14 times for U.S. peers such as AT&T and Verizon. (link.reuters.com/fym63v)

 After recent years of recession, the new European Commission under President Jean-Claude Juncker wants to spur growth in part by encouraging telecoms firms to invest in faster broadband infrastructure, which underpins the modern economy.

-ECTA, the trade association for alternative operators such as Iliad (ILD.PA) and Talk Talk (TALK.L), warns however that such policies have tipped the balance too far to the big firms.
+ECTA, the trade association for alternative operators such as Iliad and Talk Talk, warns however that such policies have tipped the balance too far to the big firms.

 Its claim is given weight by a Citigroup report titled “The Rebirth of the telecom monopoly” last November that showed a decrease in competitiveness in 25 global mobile markets since late 2011, a shift from the prior decade when incumbents were losing clients.